trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 ### Logging

-The function logs just about everything it does.
+The AutoScaler logs just about everything it does.

 Logging is sent to [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring#log-custom-telemetry-in-c-functions), so actions can be monitored from an Azure Portal dashboard or alerted using Azure Monitor.

 ### Azure Function

-Deploy the solution to an Azure Function and then set up the application settings using the contents of `local.settings.example.json` as a template.
+Deploy the solution to Azure and set up the application settings using the contents of `local.settings.example.json` as a guide.

 #### Connection Strings

 - **MasterSqlConnection**: Connection string to the Azure SQL Server master database.
 - **PoolDbConnection**: This is a templatized connection string used to connect to one of the databases in the Elastic Pool.
-A database in each pool will be chosen at random each time the function runs.
-The function must connect to a database within the pool in order to sample the performance metrics.
+A database in each pool will be chosen at random each time the AutoScaler runs.
+The AutoScaler must connect to a database within the pool in order to sample the performance metrics.
 This is because the most rapidly-updated source of the performance metrics is gettable only within a pool database, not the `master` database.
 - **MetricsSQLConnection**: Connection string to the Azure SQL Database containing the `hs.AutoScalerMonitor` table.
 This database can live anywhere you like.
 The user must have write access to the `hs.AutoScalerMonitor` table.
 Leave it blank if you don't want to use it.

 #### Settings